On-Site Barbados: Drugs, Partying, World War II, and Scuba Diving Carlisle Bay

 There’s a standard course to take through the sights found on the sea floor in Carlisle Bay, but that doesn’t mean you won’t be surprised by a bunch of friendly turtles, majestic rays, or curious barracuda.
 The water is crystal clear, fairly shallow, and guaranteed to deliver exceptional sea life sightings.
 There’s also a mixed bag of other seafaring relics littering the area like old anchors and cannons.

 As I said, Carlisle Bay is popular with just about everyone who visits Barbados and you can even “do” the wrecks with just a snorkel, but to get the full experience, I highly recommend going the extra mile and getting below the waves.
-We did our dive in our usual style with a small outfitter named Powerboats Barbados.
-Check them out on your next visit and tell TK we sent you.

 It’s an easy dive, but one you won’t soon forget.